 I don’t know what mornings are like in your house, but in our house, the boys love oatmeal for breakfast.
 They put the same toppings into their oatmeal every morning.
 Bananas, walnuts, and almond milk or yogurt.

 There are so many gluten free banana recipes to try!
-Here are a few of my kids' favorite gluten free muffin recipes.
+Here are a few of my kids’ favorite gluten free muffin recipes.
+Grab some over-ripe bananas and a

 - This gluten free banana oat muffin recipe is very easy to make.

-- You can make them mini as I did, or make full-sized muffins.
+- You can make them mini as I did or make full-sized muffins.

 - These are gluten and dairy-free.
 There is also an egg-free version.
 (See the Variations and Substitutions section for directions.)